 On 17 August Ho appeals to the Vietnamese people to rise in revolution.
 The Viet Minh take control of Hanoi the following day.
 Saigon falls to the Viet Minh on 25 August.

-On 28 August the Viet Minh announce the formation of the provisional government of the Democratic Republic of Vietnam (DRV - North Vietnam) with Ho as president and minister of foreign affairs.
+On 28 August the Viet Minh announce the formation of the provisional government of the Democratic Republic of Vietnam (DRV) with Ho as president and minister of foreign affairs.
 Ho remains as president of the DRV until his death in 1969.

-Japan formally surrenders on 2 September 1945.
-The same day, half a million people gather in Hanoi to hear Ho read the Vietnamese Declaration of Independence, based on the American Declaration of Independence and the French Declaration of the Rights of Man and the Citizen.
-However, the situation remains volatile.
+On 2 September 1945 hundreds of thousands of people gather in Hanoi to hear Ho read the Vietnamese Declaration of Independence.
+The declaration is based on the American Declaration of Independence and the French Declaration of the Rights of Man and the Citizen.

-In the north, Chinese nationalist forces start to encroach.
-In the south, the French begin to reassert control, taking Saigon in October.
+In the north, Chinese Nationalist forces start to encroach.
+In the south, the French begin to reassert control.
+The French retake Saigon in October.
 Within three months they have reoccupied all of southern Vietnam.

 The communists also face political problems in the south, where Buddhist sects, including the Hao Hao, and well-organised, moderate parties provide strong competition.
 Any chance of an alliance with the Hao Hao is shattered in 1947 when its leader is executed by the Viet Minh.

-Meanwhile, nationalist Vietnamese groups, including the VNQDD, begin to object to the ICP domination of the provisional government.
+Meanwhile, nationalist Vietnamese groups begin to object to the ICP domination of the provisional government.
 Ho compromises, agreeing to a coalition with the nationalists and the holding of a general election in January 1946.

-1946 - When the French threaten to extent their reoccupation to northern Vietnam, Ho is forced to compromise.
+1946 - When the French threaten to extent their reoccupation to northern Vietnam, Ho is again forced to compromise.
 The French agree to recognise the DRV as a free state and permit an election in southern Vietnam if they are allowed a small military presence in the north and if the DRV agrees to join a French Union.

 However, the "small military presence" quickly swells to 15,000 troops and the French begin to stonewall during further negotiations held in Paris.